-Any variation of that or the above.
+Any variation of the above.

 Even if you’re five, whether they’re meant for sleeping is highly debatable.

 The reality, when you actually try to explore that option, isn’t nice at all.
-Never mind it being “far from perfect,” it’s more of a torture device than a favor to your guests.
+Never mind it being “far from perfect,”; it’s more of a torture device than a favor to your guests.

-There’s a bar going right down the middle of where you’re supposed to lay down.
+There’s a bar going right down the middle of where you’re supposed to lie down.
 The bar has to be there in order to support your weight.
 You can’t get rid of the bar because the springs holding the fabric that the mattress sits on wouldn’t be able to support much weight.
 Having your guest fall through your sofa bed would be worse than having an uncomfortable pull-out sleeper.